clover/SandboxMerchantSeedingTool/README.md

 - Ensure that your merchant has at least 1 inventory item.
 - To ensure payments are made in full, turn off all default taxes.
 `Clover Dashboard -> Setup > Taxes > Tax rates`
+- Download the virtualenv packages with `pip install -r requirements.txt`
 - Execute the script by running `python orders_seeder.py`

 ### Additional Information